sylefeb/Silice/learn-silice/formal/README.md

 <details><summary>Click me to reveal the spoiler (please don't)</summary>

-> It doesn't quite make sens to verify this in our interactive example.
+> It doesn't quite make sense to verify this in our interactive example.
-> Therefore, a dumb example will most likely be given, to illustrate how one may use `#wasin`.
+> Therefore a dumb example will be given to illustrate how one may use `#wasin`.

 </details>